K2712/CPSC368/README.md

 insert_statements.sql -> Creates tables based the schema and inserts values to the tables <br>
 query.sql -> The SQL query used in order to join the tables together <br>
 joined_data.csv -> The csv file obtained after joining the tables and exporting it from SQL <br>
-Visualisation.ipynb -> The python code to create the visualisations for the project, and implement the methodology <br>
+visualisation.ipynb -> The python code to create the visualisations for the project, and implement the methodology <br>

 ### The location of the SQL queries
 In the query.sql file